 So, I had a baby.
 I also have a brother who lives near a beach and three months of maternity leave burning a hole in my pocket.
 About two months after said baby was born, I thought it would be a great idea to visit said brother.
 So I packed up my infant, his rock n’ play, his kick mat, my pump, a thousand outfits and a million diapers and headed west for a three day trip.
 And guess what?
 It WAS a great idea.
 We spent 72 hours lounging in a gorgeous beachfront condo that walked out onto the pacific beach boardwalk, the ocean a few hundred feet from the Adirondack chairs perched on the porch.
-That Tuesday through Thursday was filled with amazing food, leisurely strolls and long naps.
+That Tuesday through Thursday were filled with amazing food, leisurely strolls and long naps.
 The baby got to meet the ocean for the first time and hang out with his Uncle in his new home.

 Besides an unfortunate event involving a large amount of projectile poop on the plane, a rushed run to the bathroom and pushing the almost naked baby to the baggage claim, the trip logistics were a breeze.
 Don’t get me wrong – it was still traveling with a baby, he still woke up at 4 am, I still growled at him when he crankily cried for seemingly no reason and I still wish I had a baby sitter so we could stay out past 7.
 But all in all, it was good.
 Plus, it makes you feel like a real badass, lugging this kid across the country by yourself, strangers complementing you on your seemingly calm demeanor (little did they know, if I could have reached my purse under the seat I would have ordered a double scotch).

 The first morning we went to a breakfast place my brother loved – Hash House A Go Go.
 There were a few interesting things about this place: 1) everybody was drinking; 2) it was 8 am; 3) the plates were the size of the upper half of my body; and 4) it was goooooood.